panxiyu2001/Cil-FPN/README.md

-News:​ Our paper “Cil-FPN: A New Paradigm for Efficient Feature Fusion for UAV Object Detection”​ has been accepted by the International Joint Conference on Neural Networks (IJCNN) 2026.
+📍News:​ Our paper “Cil-FPN: A New Paradigm for Efficient Feature Fusion for UAV Object Detection”​ has been accepted by the International Joint Conference on Neural Networks (IJCNN) 2026.
+#

 - The configuration file (`cfg`) contains the framework definitions for three different models.
 - The MCFM code has been integrated into `MCFM.py`.